nf-core/abotyper/README.md

 # ABO blood typing using Oxford Nanopore MinION sequencing

-nf-core/abotyper is a bioinformatics pipeline that analyses data obtained from Third Generation Sequencing of the ABO gene to deduce the ABO blood type of the sample.
-It takes a samplesheet and FASTQ files as input, performs quality control (QC), mapping to the reference sequences, variant characterisation, and finally deduce the Blood Group Statistics based on known ABO-related Single nucleotide variants.
+nf-core/abotyper is a bioinformatics pipeline that analyses data obtained from Third Generation Sequencing of the `Homo sapiens ABO, alpha 1-3-N-acetylgalactosaminyltransferase and alpha 1-3-galactosyltransferase` (ABO) gene to deduce the ABO blood type.<br/>
+It takes a samplesheet and FASTQ files as input, performs quality control (QC), mapping to the reference sequences, variant characterisation, and finally deduce the Blood Group Statistics based on known ABO-related Single nucleotide variants (SVNs).

 ![nf-core/abotyper metro map](docs/images/nf-core-abotyper-metro-map.jpg)